Franco Sbuttoni

-Franco Sbuttoni (born May 6, 1989) is an Argentine professional footballer who plays as a centre-back for Argentine Primera División side Central Córdoba.
+Franco Sbuttoni (born 6 May 1989) is an Argentine professional footballer who plays as a centre-back for Italian Serie D club Puteolana.

 Biography

 He debuted in 2009 playing for Tiro Federal, he had little involvement.
 He went on to Sportivo Belgrano, where it was continued although not scored a goal in each of the two games he played.
 He also played for Independiente Rivadavia de Mendoza where he scored three goals.
 Play for Atlético Tucumán.